 Pacific Islander communities are being hit especially hard by the pandemic.

-We are working with local community organizations and Health Centers to offer free COVID-19 testing for Pacific Islanders.
+We are working with local community organizations and Health Centers to offer free COVID-19 vaccinations, food, resources, and information for Pacific Islander communities.

 Covid-19 Information videos